 - Cauliflowers are a great standby crop and one of the gardener’s key favourites.
-They produce white curds throughout early summer to autumn but are a challenge.
+They produce white curds throughout most of the year but are a challenge in hot summers.

 - They are a great source of iron, manganese and folic acid as well as vitamins like C, B1 and K.

-Most nutritious just lightly steamed or served raw, cauliflower is packed with nutrients and vitamins, and offers loads of valuable dietary fiber yet is very low in fat.
-As well as being striking with orange, yellow or purple kurds, the various coloured types all have something to offer, in the form of additional cancer fighting antioxidants.
+They are most nutritious just lightly steamed or served raw.
+They are also packed with nutrients and vitamins, and offers loads of valuable dietary fiber yet is very low in fat.
+As well as being striking with orange, yellow or purple curds, the various coloured types all have something to offer, in the form of additional cancer fighting antioxidants.
 They certainly add interest on the plate.

 The cauliflower is a member of the cabbage family which are the brassicas.
 They contain broccoli, calabrese, brussel sprouts, mustards and other cabbages.
 The winter caulis are a form of heading broccoli.
 Unlike sprouting broccoli or summer calabrese, cauliflowers form one, large, tight flowerhead known as the curd.